Male and female clerics and T. Nevin's table, late 1860s - early 1870s

 Clerical dress

 So many coincidences inform the existence of these photographs.
-This man and woman are both of East Asian appearance, and both wore clerical dress denoting religious affiliations when photographed in the 1870s.
+This man and woman are both of East Asian appearance, and both wore clerical dress denoting religious affiliations when photographed in the late 1860s-early 1870s.
 But were they known to each other?
 Both portraits were collected in Australia, despite one originating from India.
 And then there's the question about the table.
 The male portrait poses many questions, since it was printed in Madras by the Maselawmoney Brothers photographers, but located amongst other cartes-de-visite taken by Thomas J. Nevin held in the private collection of a Tasmanian family (the Liam Peters Collection).
 The female portrait was acquired through a Douglas Stewart Fine Books dealers' catalogue (Melbourne) for KLW NFC Imprint & Private Collection in 2013.

 Left: Unidentified sitter wearing Indian head dress.